YoussefPasha/tutorial-for-learning-redux-saga/README.md

 ######   about Tutorial
 ## i get rest api from rem-rest-api with axios i get data in baseURL
-## What i got is some users data with redux and redux saga i Move this
+## What i got is some users data with. redux and redux saga i Move this
 ## around My App ⚓⚓